jhawthorn/curl/docs/SECURITY-PROCESS.md

-A user of curl or libcurl on multi-user systems **should not** keep critical files in directories in which you allow curl or libcurl to save or update files. curl cannot completely protect such files against attacks.
+A user of curl or libcurl on multi-user systems **should not** keep critical files in directories in which you allow curl or libcurl to save or update files - if other users also have access to the same directory. curl cannot completely protect such files against attacks.